CoolerVoid/ninja_shell/README.md

-This is another custom raw socket shell , using specific tcp flags ,FIN,URG,PSH, too use blowfish to encrypt payloads.
+This is another custom raw socket shell , using specific tcp flags ,FIN,URG,PSH, use AES 256 cipher at communication.

 *You dont can see the PORT OPEN,only you send specific flags, to make this you can use nemesis,hping or client.c to send commands...